coderefinery/talk-general/talk-intro.md

 - .emph[Demand for training] is huge.
 - [The Carpentries](https://carpentries.org) offer great courses in basics but there is .emph[need for more advanced courses].
+- More advanced courses need to become more diverse to be able to mix and match and offer different kinds of workshops.

 ### Collaborative version control